➡️ FLAG FOOTBALL EQUIPMENT

-Whether you’re new to the game or looking to brush up on the rules, this guide will teach you the ins and outs of flag football.
+Whether you’re new to the game or looking to brush up on flag football rules, this guide will teach you the ins and outs of how to play flag football.

 More kids are playing flag football than ever before.
 And we can see why—it’s engaging, inclusive, and ridiculously fun.

 The best part is: anyone can learn how to play flag football.
 You don’t need a certain build, skill set or prior experience.
 Both girls and boys from 5 to 17 years old can sign up for NFL FLAG.